onap/vnfrqts-requirements/docs/Chapter7.rst

 ------------------------------------

 This section, Service Design, has been left intentionally blank.
-It is out-of-scope for the VNF Requirements project for the Amsterdam release and no numbered requirements are expected.
+It is out-of-scope for the VNF Requirements project for the Beijing release and no numbered requirements are expected.
 Content may be added in future updates of this document.